Jie Zhou

 Office: SEH 4590

 I am an Assistant Professor in the Department of Computer Science at the George Washington University.
-I received my PhD from the Department of Computer Science at the University of Rochester, advised by John Criswell.
-Before Rochester, I got my Bachelor's degree from Xiamen University.
+I obtained my PhD from the Department of Computer Science at the University of Rochester, advised by John Criswell.
+Before Rochester, I received my Bachelor's degree from Xiamen University.

 I do Systems Research with a focus on systems and software security.
-I advocate for language-based security: programming languages are the direct medium through which programmers express their ideas, and compilers are the direct medium that translate these expressions to the ultimately executed machine code.
-I believe methods oriented around languages and compilers solve computer security concerns in a fundamental manner.
+I advocate for language-based security: programming languages are the direct medium through which programmers express their ideas, and compilers are the machinery that translates those ideas into executable machine code.
+I believe languages- and compilers-centered methods can fundamentally solve computer security concerns.

 Be alert, for your software is buggy and full of vulnerabilities!